UMR-CNRM/vortex/sphinx/gettingstarted.rst

 ================================================================

-Inside the toolbox, it is often useful to know which files have been fetched (to act accordingly), which file have been sent (too avoid sending it twice), which environment variables are currently being used (in order to make temporary changes), ...
+Inside the toolbox, it is often useful to know which files have been fetched (to act accordingly), which file have been sent (to avoid sending it twice), which environment variables are currently being used (in order to make temporary changes), ...
 Moreover, it's frequently needed to access basic system functions, to check user permissions and so on.